Functional and Access Needs Support (FANS) Team Volunteer Program

 FANS teams are also able to assist a locality with the evacuation of medically fragile residents and residents with functional disabilities.
 This may include providing assistance with service animals and pets, loading required durable medical equipment on to paratransit vehicles, and assisting individuals in boarding paratransit vehicles.

-Originally established as a stand-alone program for the Anchorage Office of Emergency Management in Anchorage, Alaska by Dawn Brantley, Emergency Programs Manager, this program was development developed in consultation with the American Red Cross of Alaska and Access Alaska Center for Independent Living.
+Originally established as a stand-alone program for the Anchorage Office of Emergency Management in Anchorage, Alaska by Dawn Brantley, as Emergency Programs Manager, this program was developed in consultation with the American Red Cross of Alaska and Access Alaska Center for Independent Living.
 The overnight shelter training exercise developed for this volunteer program training, which included volunteers with disabilities, was the first of its kind in the country and has since been replicated in other states.

 In Virginia, Dawn Brantley, is working with local Medical Reserve Corps programs and other volunteer programs to establish a statewide, deployable force of personal care aides who could assist wherever they are needed.
+The same can be done in your state or locality.

 Recruitment should target individuals who have training and experience in providing personal assistance services and who are not essential personnel or critical staff at their place of employment.
 This can include personal care aides, nurses, physical and occupational therapists, and others.
 All volunteers should be able to physically execute the duties required to provide personal assistance services.
 Volunteers are usually required complete the FANS Team training, pass the American Red Cross (or similar as determined by the locality) background check, and sign the volunteer liability waiver to participate in the FANS Team program.